bfxy/django-piston-doc/source/index.rst

 What Piston does
 ================

-* Simple and direct way to access databases
+* Provides clients a simple and direct way to access databases via URL
 * Includes authentication support (OAuth, Basic/Digest)
-* Can respond to requests via JSON/XML/YAML/Pickle
+* Allows to create custom emitters that respond to requests via JSON/XML/YAML/Pickle and other
-* Supports streaming to clients and throttling
+* Supports streaming and throttling
 * Makes extensive use of HTTP status codes (including PUT and DELETE)

 Getting started
 ===============